-Accordingly, the Office of the Vice Provost of Academic Affairs is coordinating Duke's efforts to work with campus partners and with state agencies where authorization is required to ensure compliance with relevant distance education regulations.
-Inquiries pertaining to distance education regulations at Duke should be addressed to Assistant Vice Provost and Manager of Educational Compliance Hunter Stokes at firstname.lastname@example.org (phone: 919-681-1396).
-Please also consider visiting the website maintained by Duke's Office of Audit, Risk and Compliance for more information regarding compliance programs administered across the University community.
+Accordingly, the Office of the Vice Provost of Academic Affairs is coordinating Duke's efforts to work with campus partners and with governmental agencies where authorization is required to ensure compliance with relevant distance education regulations.
+Inquiries pertaining to distance education regulations at Duke should be addressed to Assistant Vice Provost and Manager of Educational Compliance Hunter Stokes at email@example.com (phone: 919-681-1396).
+Please also consider visiting the website maintained by Duke’s Office of Audit, Risk and Compliance at https://oarc.duke.edu/compliance for more information regarding compliance programs administered across the University community.

 Step 1: Students should initially file a complaint with the school in which he/she is enrolled in accordance with the Duke Community Standard in Practice as well as the policies contained in the school’s bulletin and bylaws.
 Such student complaint policies can be found in the bulletins administered by the schools at the following:

 Trinity College of Arts and Sciences (pages 60-61)